rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> The amount of computer Memory required to run WordPerfect for Win95 is 8 times the amount needed aboard the space shuttle.
+> The human tongue tastes bitter things with the taste buds toward the back.
+Salty and pungent flavors are tasted in the middle of the tongue, sweet flavors at the tip!

 [Source](http://www.djtech.net/humor/useless_facts.htm)